David Marquet: Happiness at work on a nuclear submarine

 In this speech from the Arbejdsglaede Live!
 2013 conference, David Marquet explains how he did it and how you can create a happier workplace too.

-5 thoughts on “David Marquet: Happiness at work on a nuclear submarine”
+5 responses to “David Marquet: Happiness at work on a nuclear submarine”

 The one thing I always wonder when I see such a speech is if we are not already preaching to the choir.
 The ones there in the audience and the ones on this website already want to improve the quality of work.
 But what about those who are ignorant or even unwilling?